julkuh/dijit-style-guide/README.md

 # dijit-style-guide
-A nicer way to present dojo's default Theme-Tester
+A nicer way to present dojo's default Theme-Tester.
+It allows to edit style-guide.html and livereload the page in browser after editing it.
+Currently the `style-guide.html` is only a copy of dijit's theme-tester.html.
+In future it will be a more modern and user friendly test-page to show-off all of the awesome Dojo Features.

 ## Getting Started